zhenyuanlu/PainAttnNet/README.md

 ```
 ## Updates

+`update 12/11/2023` Paper published on Frontiers in Physiology.

 `update 4/21/2023`  Full code is released.

 `update 4/20/2023`  The strutrue of MSCN currently in the code has three convolutional layers for three scales, but this can be easily changed by modifying the code.
-We will also update the paper later on.

 ## Get Started